jolovillanueva47/jolovillanueva47/README.md

 - 🔭 I’m currently searching for a new company to work
 - 🌱 I’m currently reading on Python then maybe Ruby
+- 🥅 2021 Goals:
-- 🥅 2020 Goals: Enhance my development skills and to find a new company
+    - Find a new company to work for
+    - Finish 100 days of Python
+    - Finish 10 Udemy Courses
+    - Read 5 Books
 - ⚡ Fun fact: I love to read books :book: and play Mobile Legends :video_game:
 - :basketball: A Lakers Fan.
 Mamba Mentality :snake: